 Figure 4.2.5: Block diagram showing contingency play for developing the app and the microprocessor

 Some of the aspects in our design have yet to be finalized.
-The design of the electronics housing, the specific mounting patterns for the electronics, and the interface between the parking meter and the street has not been determined yet.
+The design of the electronics housing, the specific mounting patterns for the electronics, and the user interface of the parking meter has not been determined yet.
 The platform to develop the PCB has yet to be selected, although Autodesk Eagle is a strong candidate.

 Many of the engineering design specifications have been determined based upon existing industry standards.
 Wi-Fi communication shall be used to upload data to the Google Firebase database using the firebase libraries.
 Data will be uploaded in a JSON format to make it easy to obtain information from.
 The Android app will similarly use Wi-Fi to retrieve the data.
-Our parking meer solution will map parking meters to locations based on the Standard Positioning Service standards.
+Our parking meter solution will map parking meters to locations based on the Standard Positioning Service standards.
 Most of the technical specifications have been defined in the tables in part 3.

 Engineering Analyses and Experiment